-About half of the children’s rides were just for children, which was good if they want to have some independence, but not so good if they get scared easily or are a bit clingy.
-If your child doesn’t like fairground rides, it is safe to say that this won’t be for you…
+About half of the children’s rides were just for children, which was good if they want to have some independence.
+However, not so good if they get scared easily or are a bit clingy.
+If your child doesn’t like fairground rides, it is safe to say that this won’t be for you.

-With Heidi being 2 1/2 years old, I wondered how she would get on, on her own, and she was fine.
+With Heidi being 2 1/2 years old, I wondered how she would get on, on her own.
+But she was fine.
 Not many of the children’s rides had a height limit on, which was good as there is nothing worse than a disappointed child!!
-I wouldn’t have wanted to take a child under 2 as they probably wouldn’t like the rides and be stable enough to go on them on their own, but 2+ years of age is fine.
+I wouldn’t have wanted to take a child under 2 as they probably wouldn’t like the rides and be stable enough to go on them on their own.
+However, 2+ years of age is fine.
 We must have gone on at least 15 rides, so it was definitely value for money for us.

-Aside from the rides, there are also shows, which we didn’t see, but they included Sooty, a Frozen show (both including Meet and Greet) a magic show as well as a circus show.
+Aside from the rides, there are also shows, which we didn’t see.
+They included Sooty, a Frozen show (both including Meet and Greet) a magic show as well as a circus show.
 The shows were well attended and so if you wanted to see them, get a seat early.
 One of the good things was that there was enough space at the front for the children to sit on their own.

 If you were adventurous enough, there were a good few rides just for adults.
 Obviously there are height restrictions on those rides, but there is enough to do if you wanted a child-free visit (if you’re into the fast rides!)

 In terms of the plus points, the rides are clean and look safe and generally the atmosphere is really good.
-We never had to wait more than 5 minutes for a ride, and there are enough rides to keep everyone moving and they restrict the number of tickets so that it won’t get too crowded.
+We never had to wait more than 5 minutes for a ride, and there are enough rides to keep everyone moving.
+They also restrict the number of tickets so that it won’t get too crowded.
 This was such a plus point for us as the last thing you want is to be waiting to go on a ride with an excited child!

-The food stands were standard “fairground” food stands, charging the usual prices – not overly expensive, but what you would expect from going to an attraction/event.
+The food stands were standard “fairground” food stands, charging the usual prices.
+They were not overly expensive, but what you would expect from going to an attraction/event.

-The staff manning the rides were professional, but some could have done to smile a little more, especially on the children’s rides – however, they were safe and that is the important thing.
+The staff manning the rides were professional, but some could have done to smile a little more!!
+This was especially true on the children’s rides – however, they were safe and that is the important thing.

-Also, it can be a bit of a bun-fight to get onto the smaller rides as there didn’t seem to be a queueing system, more like every man for himself.
+Also, it can be a bit of a bun-fight to get onto the smaller rides as there didn’t seem to be a queuing system.
 However, the parents seemed to manage the situation and the crowds weren’t busy enough for it to cause an issue.

-They almost got the baby changing facilities spot on – there was a number of changing mats on the floor in a blocked off area, which was fine, but there wasn’t a changing mat in a cubicle, which would really help single parents – I couldn’t get into the disabled toilets to see if there was any in there.
+They almost got the baby changing facilities spot on!
+There was a number of changing mats on the floor in a blocked off area, which was fine.
+However, there wasn’t a changing mat in a cubicle, which would really help single parents.
+I couldn’t get into the disabled toilets to see if there was any in there.
 However, it is an exhibition hall and so it isn’t really geared up for babies and toddlers!
-However, the quiet room was such a good idea and I have never seen that elsewhere!
+The quiet room was such a good idea and I have never seen that elsewhere!

-If you go before Christmas as well, you can also meet Santa and reindeers as well, but as we went after Christmas, they were obviously resting after their travels!
+If you go before Christmas as well, you can also meet Santa and reindeers as well.
+However, as we went after Christmas, they were obviously resting after their travels!

-All in all, it was a very enjoyable 4 hours there and there were clear signs that we had a good time when:
+All in all, it was a very enjoyable 4 hours at Winter Wonderland Manchester.
+There were clear signs that we had a good time when: